-“Theft” in New Jersey means to unlawfully take or exercise control over property belonging to someone else with purpose to deprive the other person of that property.
-It is specified at N.J.S.
-2C:20-3.
-A person can be convicted of theft even when the property was not actually carried from where it was kept.
-It is sufficient if the property was moved or from its original location, or even if the defendant just exercised unlawful control over it.
-It is even possible to commit theft by exercising control over property when the person is unable to actually move it.
+Under New Jersey law, a person can be convicted of theft even when the property was not actually taken from one place to another.
+It is sufficient if the property is moved from its original location, or even if the defendant just exercised unlawful control over it.
+It is thus possible to commit theft by exercising control over property when the person is unable to actually move it.

 New Jersey defines “property” broadly.
 It can mean anything of value.
 This includs tangible and intangible personal property, trade secrets, contract rights, choses in action and other interests in or claims to wealth, admission or transportation tickets, captured or domestic animals, food and drink, electric, gas, steam or other power, financial instruments, information, data, and computer software.
 It includes things growing on, affixed to, or found in land.
-It includes documents, although the rights represented thereby have no physical location.
+It includes documents, even when the rights represented thereby have no physical location.

 “Theft” in New Jersey can also take other forms.
 For example, when a person receives propery from someone else while knowing that that property was stolen, New Jersey considers that receiver to be guilty of theft.
 New Jersey calls this particular kind of theft “receiving stolen property.”
 This form of theft is described at N.J.S.
 2C:20-7.
 Still another kind of theft occurs when a person obtains property lawfully, but with an obligation to do a particular thing with that property.
 The person then fails to perform that obligation.
 For example, a cashier in a store receives money from a customer making a purchase.
 The cashier is required, of course, to put the money in the cash register.
 But she may, instead, put it in her pocket with the intention of depriving the store owner of that money.
 This is called theft by failure to make proper disposition.
 This form of theft is specified in N.J.S.
 2C:20-9.

-Still another kind of theft is “theft of services.”
+Yet another kind of theft is “theft of services.”
 Theft of services covers a huge range of offenses.
-One example of this is tampering with a utility meter to record less than amount actually received of whatever it is that the meter measures.
+One example of this is tampering with a utility meter to record less than the amount actually received of whatever it is that the meter measures.
 Another example might be obtaining medical care, or veterinary care, with the intention of not paying for the value of those services.

 Theft in New Jersey is a disorderly persons offense when the value of whatever was taken is less than $200.00.
 Between $200.00 and $500.00, it is a fourth degree offense.
 From $500.01 to $75,000.00, it is a third degree offense.
 If the value of what was taken exceeds $75,000.00, it becomes a second degree offense.

 All theft offenses in New Jersey are serious.
 Even when a jail sentence is unlikely, a person convicted of theft is branded as a person who cannot be trusted.
-Employment doors will close.
+Employment doors will slam shut.
 Educational doors will close.
 Landlords will refuse to rent.
-If you are not a United States citizen, a theft conviction can cause serious difficulties in obtaining citizenship.
+If you are not a United States citizen, a theft conviction can cause huge difficulties in obtaining citizenship.
 It can even cause you to be removed from the country.
 This is because immigration authorities consider theft offenses to be “crimes of moral turpitude.”

 The person convicted of theft will suffer.
 So will his family.
 For these reasons, if you are charged with any kind of theft, including shoplifting, get a lawyer.
-Criminal Lawyers in New Jersey™ have extensive experience successfully defending persons charged with theft.
+Criminal Lawyers in New Jersey have extensive experience successfully defending persons charged with theft.
 Their representation may help avoid consequences of a conviction that will haunt for many years and, possibly, a lifetime.